Single vision lenses? Easy peasy.

 To asses where your optical centres are, you need two measurements.

-Your Ocular Centre (OC) determines the vertical height between your pupil and lowermost part of your lens.
+Your ocular height (OC or OCH) determines the vertical height between your pupil and lowermost part of your lens.

-In order to find your OC, the best method is to have the glasses on your face.
+In order to find your OC height, the best method is to have the glasses on your face.
 Yep, you need to try them on before you order your lenses.

 The internet can only go so far.